fabiospampinato/vscode-optimize-images/README.md

 #### Linux

 - [Trimage](https://trimage.org): Lossless PNG and JPG image optimizer.
 Images are compressed on the highest available compression levels, and EXIF and other metadata is removed.
+- [imgp](https://github.com/jarun/imgp): One click image optimization.
+See [this post](https://roneo.org/en/vscode-optimize-images-with-imgp) for the configuration.

 ## Demo